Need more than the kit sizes available? Order more than one kit!

 Social Media Tips & Tricks!

 Share it.
-Facebook analytics really likes to see people “share” things.
-Find something on the PAL Facebook page (@PALGivesHope) and click on “Share” to post it on your Facebook page.
+Find an Awareness Week post on the PAL Facebook page (@PALGivesHope) and click on “Share” to post it on your Facebook page.
 Or add it to your reels or stories on Instagram (@PALgroup4you) OR retweet it on Twitter (@PALGivesHope).

 Personalize it.
-A box above the post will appear, that says “Say something about this…” and add a few words that let your friends know you have a personal connection with PAL.
+Add a few words that let your friends know you have a personal connection with PAL.

 Hashtag it.
-Before you push “post” type #PALaware at the end of your comment so anyone can find it.
-You can also use the hashtags #PAL and #PALgroup.
+Before you post, type #PALaware at the end of your comment so anyone can find it.

 Action it.
 Give your friends a call to action to like it (or LOVE it!), share it or go to the PAL website to find a group or to start a group.